xerone9/Institute-Get-Students-Fee-Deposits-App/README.md

-# Indus Uni Student Fee Deposits App
+# Institue's Student Fee Deposits App
  Java (Andoid Studio) - USES API from indus.rubick.org

 An app that collect json values from a database and set in a table view.